 In the chorus, there are a dozen frightening dummies created by Václav Krcál for this production, reminiscent of the scary characters in the Pantheon of American Ventriloquism: Charley McCarthy, Danny O'Day, Jerry Mahoney and Howdy Doody, to name a few.
 (Krcál's Haman puppet was a highlight of this troupe's production, "The Historye of Queen Esther, of King Ahasverus & of the Haughty Haman," performed at West Side Y's Marjorie Dean Theatre.)

-The performance is designed by Theresa Linnihan and features Deborah Beshaw, Michelle Beshaw, Vít Horejš, Sarah Lafferty, Valois Mickens, Jon Peacock, Jeffrey Roth, and Ben Watts.
+The performance is designed by Michelle Beshaw with "cranky" animation art by David Michael Friend, and features Deborah Beshaw, Michelle Beshaw, Vít Horejš, Sarah Lafferty, Valois Mickens, Jon L Peacock, Jeffrey Roth and Ben Watts.

 ABOUT CZECHOSLOVAK-AMERICAN MARIONETTE THEATRE (http://czechmarionettes.org)

 Vit Horejš, an emigré from Prague, founded Czechoslovak-American Marionette Theatre (CAMT) in 1990, utilizing century-old Czech puppets which he found at Jan Hus Church on East 74th Street.
 His trademark is using puppets of many sizes, from six-inch toy marionettes to twelve-foot rod puppets which double as scenery.
 CAMT is dedicated to preserving and presenting traditional and not-so-traditional puppetry.